A Survey on Multi-AP Coordination Approaches over Emerging WLANs: Future Directions and Open Challenges: Future MAP-Co and Challenges

 \subsection{Proactive MAP-Co Channel Sounding}

-After conducting research on various MAP-Co channel sounding methods, we have identified two prevalent problems.
+After studying various MAP-Co channel sounding methods, we have identified two prevalent problems.
 Firstly, there is considerable signal overhead when using explicit channel sounding.
 Secondly, implicit channel sounding can result in calibration errors, as indicated in Fig.~\ref{future3}.
 These issues arise due to the reactive nature of multi-AP channel sounding, which involves sending reference signals or null packets.
 Hence, an intelligent channel sounding is a promising approach to address the issues of signal overhead and calibration errors in multi-AP channel sounding, as depicted in Fig.~\ref{future3}.
-Various methods have been developed to predict CSI by examining a user's past mobility patterns or handover patterns to forecast future locations and estimate the CSI from that location~\cite{aicsi1,aicsi2,aicsi3,aicsi4}.
+Various methods have been developed to predict CSI by examining a user's past mobility patterns or handover patterns to forecast future locations and estimate the CSI from that location~\cite{aicsi1,aicsi2,aicsi3,aicsi4,tiago}.
 Other approaches analyze an STA's past CSI information within an AP to predict the CSI.
 Many of these methods employ deep convolutional neural networks (CNN) to forecast the future CSI that an STA will experience at an AP.
 However, existing deep learning-based approaches for single-AP CSI prediction cannot be directly applied to multi-AP environments due to the increased complexity of input and output parameters.
 Therefore, developing new approaches that can reduce the scale of input and output parameters is an open area of investigation.
+Hence, we propose a novel multi-AP deep-CNN model idea for CSI prediction for proactive MAP-Co channel sounding.
+In the multi-AP deep-CNN based CSI prediction, the past CSI information of STAs at multiple APs at each noted time should be considered.
+Additionally, the output of the multi-AP deep-CNN model should predict the CSI at multiple APs at each noted time.
+However, the scale of the output will be too large to train the multi-AP deep-CNN model.
+Therefore, an approach needs to be implemented to optimize the multi-AP deep-CNN model.
+As a result, we present an idea to optimize the multi-AP deep-CNN approach.
+Our idea is to predict the CSI of a STA at multiple APs by predicting the time interval when STAs are at the edge of OBSS.
+The multi-AP channel sounding approach mostly benefits the edge STAs by avoiding interference and improving network performance.
+Since an STA stays at the edge for shorter time intervals, estimating CSI from all slave APs at each interval is a waste of resources and increases the complexity.
+Furthermore, the weight values and other neural network parameters need to be adjusted accordingly.